suzuki-hpc/F3R/README.md

 #### Reproducing the results in Section 6

-Execute `suite-cpu2.py` with four different arguments corresponding to Figures 3, 4, 5, and 6:
+Execute `suite-cpu2.py` with four different arguments corresponding to Figures 3–7:

 ```bash
 # in the `work` directory